gifford-lab/lineage_tracing/results/round2_Sept_2016/README.md

 ## Results

 #### Integrated barcodes

-Here is a summary of the statistics of the four experiments:
++ Summary of the statistics of the four experiments:
 ![Integrated barcodes analysis](https://github.com/gifford-lab/lineage_tracing/blob/master/results/round2_Sept_2016/integrated.png?raw=true)

-Some tables are put under folders corresponding to each of the [group](https://github.com/gifford-lab/lineage_tracing/tree/master/results/round2_Sept_2016/fth1_time1_rep2/)
++ Some tables are put under [folders](https://github.com/gifford-lab/lineage_tracing/tree/master/results/round2_Sept_2016/fth1_time1_rep2/) corresponding to each of the experiments.
 	+ \*.barcode: the unique barcodes and the number of cells they show up in before filtering (see the above section)
 	+ \*.barcode.afterprocessing: same as above but after filtering
 	+ \*.barcode.afterprocessing.bi: same as above but here for cells with two barcodes left after the filtering, we treat the combination of the barcodes as one 'barcode'.
-+ \*.familyanalysis: the result of family analysis.
+	+ \*.familyanalysis.csv: the result of family analysis.
 Read the header for the meaning of each column.

 #### Barcodelet
 ![Barcodelet analysis](https://github.com/gifford-lab/lineage_tracing/blob/master/results/round2_Sept_2016/barcodelet.png?raw=true)